The D20 Beat: The DM’s Guild is a fantastic way for D&D to resurrect old settings

 — Mike Mearls (@mikemearls) January 19, 2017

 The DM’s Guild gives Wizards a cost-friendly method of opening up the gates to the past.
-It can conduct some polling on what the community wants on the Guild, when it comes to books for older settings, and then commission someone to do so.
-There would be a significant sunk cost — Wizards would need to find someone who’s not just a good writer, who’s not just familiar with these old settings, but is also willing to work under their guidance and within the constraints of the Guild.
-But again, this remarkable online community has already shown it can provide here, too — just look at the Guild Adepts, putting out fantastic books such as Xanathar’s Lost Notes to Everything Else (a companion to Xanathar’s Guide to Everything) and modules like Return of the Lizard King (a companion adventure for Tomb of Annihilation).
+It can conduct some polling on what the community wants on the Guild, when it comes to books for older settings, and then, commission someone to do so.
+There would be a significant sunken cost — Wizards would need to find someone who’s not just a good writer, who’s not just familiar with these old settings, but is also willing to work under their guidance and within the constraints of the Guild.
+But again, this remarkable online community has already shown it can provide here, too — just look at the Guild Adepts, putting out fantastic books, such as Xanathar’s Lost Notes to Everything Else (a companion to Xanathar’s Guide to Everything) and modules like Return of the Lizard King (a companion adventure for Tomb of Annihilation).

 The Eberron model proves this is possible.
 My only quibble: Jeremy Crawford said on this week’s Dragontalk podcast that this was about the longtime fans of Eberron.
 This setting appeared in 2004.
 That’s 18 years.
 Fans of Spelljammer (1989) or even Dragonlance (1984) or Greyhawk (1970s) — have been waiting much longer for our beloved worlds to get some love.